Instant Pot Rotisserie Chicken Noodle Soup - how to make a pot of homemade chicken noodle soup using a store-bought rotisserie chicken.

 - Minced parsley for garnish

 - Pressure cook the broth for 60 minutes with a Natural Pressure Release: Cut the chicken breast meat off of the rotisserie chicken and set aside for later.
 Add the rotisserie chicken carcass, onion, carrot, celery, bay leaves, and salt to the pressure cooker pot, then add the 8 cups of water.
 (It should just cover the rotisserie chicken - it’s OK if the knobs of the drumsticks are poking up.)
 Lock the lid and pressure cook on high pressure for 60 minutes in an Instant Pot or other electric PC (Manual or Pressure Cook mode in an Instant Pot) or 50 minutes in a stovetop PC.
 Let the pressure come down naturally – about 30 minutes.
 (It takes a long time for all that water to cool off.
 If you’re in a hurry, let the pressure come down for at least 20 minutes, then quick release any remaining pressure.)
 Scoop the chicken carcass and vegetables out of the pot with a slotted spoon and discard; they’ve given their all to the broth.
 Strain the broth through a fine mesh strainer, and set aside for later.

-- Pressure cook the soup for 4 minutes: Pour the rotisserie chicken broth into the pot, lock the lid, and pressure cook for 4 minutes on high pressure (same timing for both Instant Pot, electric and stovetop PCs).
-Let the pressure come down naturally for 10 minutes, then quick release the rest of the pressure.
-(If the steam that is released starts to sputter and spit out starch, shut the valve and let the pressure come down for another 5 minutes before quick releasing again.)
+- Pressure cook the soup for 4 minutes with a Quick Release: Lock the lid, and pressure cook for 4 minutes on high pressure.
+(Use the same timing for Instant Pot, electric PCs, and stovetop PCs).
+Quick release the pressure.
+(If the steam that is released starts to sputter and spit out starch, shut the valve and let the pressure come down naturally for 5 minutes before trying the quick release again.)

 - Prep Time: 10 minutes